DockYard-Academy/curriculum/removed_content.md

 ## Setup

-Ensure you run the `ea` command to evaluate all Elixir cells before starting.
-Alternatively, you can evaluate the Elixir cells as you read.
+Ensure you type the `ea` keyboard shortcut to evaluate all Elixir cells before starting.
+Alternatively you can evaluate the Elixir cells as you read.

 ## Character Generator